Yash4900/GameHub-/README.md

 GameHub is a project where we have made 3 different games and integrated into one python project.
 Games are pretty simple to play.
 All three of us made it to explore gaming library in python.
 Games are:
 1. Snake.
+(Made by Yash Satra)
 2. Flappy Bird.
+(Made by Rajat Sharma)
 3. Car Racing.
+(Made by Devansh Shah)